jparkinson97/IsingMarket/README.md

 - User can configure the size of the market, the strategy used by a market participant and press on a player to make then overproduce/ need product by changing price

 ## Done so far
-ising model and display/ input
+Boolean ising model and display/ input

 ## Todo